 11. Wedge Back

-In order for soldiers to be able to move quickly, every trench coat had a vent.
-In order to keep you dry and warm, it was tailored with a wedge.
+For soldiers to be able to move quickly, every trench coat had a vent.
+To keep you dry and warm, it was tailored with a wedge.

 I can attest from personal experience, that wedged vents are great because they continue to block the wind and rain while allowing added movement.
 If you do not like the look of it, you can always button it up.

 The storm pockets can be buttoned up from the outside to keep out the rain.
-In order to make them accessible, all proper trench coats have through pockets than can be reached from the inside and outside.
-I like this feature when traveling because I can wear the coat buttoned or unbuttoned and I have always access to my wallet, passport etc.
+All proper trench coats have through pockets than can be reached from the inside and outside.
+I like this feature when traveling because I can wear the coat buttoned or unbuttoned, and I always have access to my wallet, passport, etc.

 13. Leather Buckles